Expiration Occurs When The Pressure Inside The Lungs Is

 Passive vs. Active Expiration

 Active expiration, on the other hand, involves the contraction of the abdominal and internal intercostal muscles.
-This type of expiration is used during activities that require forceful or rapid exhalation, such as exercise, singing, or coughing.
+So this type of expiration is used during activities that require forceful or rapid exhalation, such as exercise, singing, or coughing.
 Active expiration can also become necessary in certain respiratory conditions where the elastic recoil of the lungs is diminished.

 Role of Surfactant

 While primarily associated with inspiration, surfactant also plays an indirect role in expiration.
-Surfactant, a substance produced by type II alveolar cells, reduces surface tension within the alveoli.
+In practice, surfactant, a substance produced by type II alveolar cells, reduces surface tension within the alveoli.
 This reduction in surface tension prevents the alveoli from collapsing at the end of expiration, ensuring that they remain open and available for the next breath.
 Without surfactant, the work of breathing would significantly increase, and efficient gas exchange would be compromised.

 Trends and Latest Developments